 An absolute must that can be taken a step up with expense planners, bill-splitters, per-month stats, pie-charts, spending filters, and more.
 Help the users see how much they spend and on what.

 There are several approaches to app development, each with its benefits and drawbacks.
-Let’s take a look at each one.
+But when it comes to mobile banking app development, there are two competing options: native and cross-platform development.

 Native development is centered around a certain operating system, with Android and iOS being notable examples.
 A native app will only function properly on the platform it was designed for, and is delivered to the smartphone’s memory in the system-specific package.

-React Native and Flutter (Surf’s personal favorite) are popular frameworks used in сross-platform development.
+React Native and Flutter are popular frameworks used in сross-platform development.
 These frameworks are provided by Facebook and Google (based on Dart language) respectively.

-In our case, one notable example is Rosbank – a bank app that we’ve made on Flutter.
+In our case, one notable example is a banking app that we’ve created with Flutter.

 Unless there is a structure in how the development process is approached, getting one done on order won’t be a pleasant experience.
-Below you can find the standard steps to building a banking app.
-Depending on the project, of course, the steps might change.
+Below you can find the standard steps to develop a mobile banking app.
+Depending on the project the steps might change.
 Here’s the general development framework we follow at Surf.

 Step 1: Conceptualize